microsoft/seismic-deeplearning/README.md

 python scripts/prepare_penobscot.py split_inline --data-dir=/data/penobscot --val-ratio=.1 --test-ratio=.2
 ```

+### Pretrained Models
+#### HRNet
+To achieve the same results as the benchmarks above you will need to download the HRNet model pretrained on Imagenet.
+This can be found [here](https://1drv.ms/u/s!Aus8VCZ_C_33dKvqI6pBZlifgJk).
+Download this to your local drive and make sure you add the path to the Yacs configuration script.

 #### Scripts
 - [parallel_training.sh](scripts/parallel_training.sh): Script to launch multiple jobs in parallel.
 Used mainly for local hyperparameter tuning.
 Look at the script for further instructions